stanford-rc/globus.stanford.edu/client/plus.md

 ## Enable Globus Plus

-Globus Plus is a feature that has to be enabled on a user's account.
-It is enabled by adding you to a special group in the Globus infrastructure.
+The ability to make Globus Connect Personal Guest Collections (a feature known originally as "Globus Plus") is granted by giving you access to premium Globus features.
+This is implemented by adding you to a Globus Group.

-You only need to do this once, even if you have multiple Globus Connect Personal endpoints.
+You only need to do this once, even if you have multiple Globus Connect Personal endpoints attached to your Stanford Identity.

-To get Globus Plus enabled on your account, email [srcc-support@stanford.edu](mailto:srcc-support@stanford.edu?subject=Please Enable Globus Plus&body=Hello!
-My SUNetID is X.  Please add me to the Stanford Globus Plus Group, so that I can use Globus Connect Personal to share Low- and Moderate-Risk files that I have on my endpoint.).
+To get access to our Globus subscription, email [srcc-support@stanford.edu](mailto:srcc-support@stanford.edu?subject=Please Enable Globus Plus&body=Hello!
+My SUNetID is X.  Please give me access to Globus Plus through Stanford, so that I can use Globus Connect Personal to share Low- and Moderate-Risk files that I have on my endpoint.).
-Provide your SUNetID, and say that you would like to be added to the Stanford Globus Plus group.
+Send the email from your Stanford email.
+In the email, provide your SUNetID, and say that you would like access to Globus Plus through Stanford.
 You should receive a response within two business days.

-When SRCC Support processes your request, you will receive an invitation to join the _Stanford University Globus Plus Group_.
+When Research Computing Support processes your request, you will receive an invitation to join the _Stanford_ Globus Group as a member.
+Click on the link that says "Click here to apply for membership."

 {% include hero-image.html
-   src="/assets/client/GlobusPlusGroupJoinEmail.png"
+   src="/assets/client/GlobusPlusGroupJoinEmail.jpg"
    alt="Part of an email from Globus, inviting the recipient to join the 'Stanford University Globus Plus Group'" caption-overlay=true caption-header=""